CTBT/dotnet_basics_2/readme.md

 - build
 - run

+Level 1: ⭐⭐ Now we know how to setup a new dotnet project
 ---

-## Taks 2:  Make an API Call and display the results
+## Task 2:  Make an API Call and display the results

 The goal ist to query the pokemon api and display the results in the console.

-- Use the HttpClien class to make a get request to the pokemon api
+- Use the HttpClient class to make a get request to the pokemon api
-- Deserialize the response to a list of pokemon
+- Deserialize the response to a list of pokemon (use typed models)
 - Display the results in the console

+Level 2: ⭐⭐ Now we know how to query apis an work with data types
 ---

 ## Task 3: Learn how to work with external libraries
-The goal is to use an external nuget package to visualize pokemons.
+The goal ist to use external nuget packages to add functionallity to your project that is not included in the .net sdk Use the Refit library to make http call to the pokemon api.
+Refit is a wrapper around the HttpClient class that ueses annotations to define external endpoints.

+- Add the [Refit](https://www.nuget.org/packages/refit/) http client library to the project
+- Use the package to replace the HttClient call in your code
+- Call the api again to request details of a random pokemon (width, height, moves)
+- display those details in the console

+Level 3: ⭐⭐⭐ Now we know how to be even more productive with dotnet by using external libraries

+---

+## Task 4: Implement the pokedex
+Use the Spectre.Console nuget package to implement a pokedex in your console.
+Spectre.Console adds vizualizations and interactive componentes to your console.

-- Add the nuget package [Spectre.Console](https://www.nuget.org/packages/Spectre.Console) to your console project as a dependency
+- Add the [Spectre.Console](https://www.nuget.org/packages/Spectre.Console) console library to the project
-- Use the package to display the pokemon names in a selectable list ([help](https://spectreconsole.net/)
+- Use the package to display the pokemon names in a selectable list ([docs](https://spectreconsole.net/))
+- Make another the Display pokemon detail information, for example 'stats'

+Level 4: ⭐⭐⭐⭐ Now we know how to be even more productive with dotnet by using external libraries